Procession (band): 1969: Relocation to the UK and disbanding

-After disbanding
+1969–present: Post-split activities

 Wilson returned to Australia early in 1970 and formed a new group, Sons of the Vegetal Mother, and then their offshoot, Daddy Cool, which had an Australian No. 1 hit with the single, "Eagle Rock".
 He became a solo artist and record producer for Skyhooks, which led to his induction into the ARIA Hall of Fame at the ARIA Music Awards of 1989.
 As a member of Daddy Cool he was inducted for a second time at the ARIA Music Awards of 2006.

 Peacock returned to Australia and played with Gerry and the Joy Band in late 1971.
 He later played with Western Flyer before moving into rock management.
 He later lived on the Victoria coast.
 Griffin also moved back to Australia and joined Wilson in the Sons of Vegetal Mother but dropped out of the music performance scene.
 He wrote, "Love Is Like Oxygen", for UK band, the Sweet.
 He later lived in Memphis.

 Collinge remained in the UK and recorded with Manfred Mann Chapter Three, Third World War and Shoot.
 He was also involved in the bogus Fleetwood Mac band put together in autumn 1973.
 After returning to Australia he was a drummer in Marcia Hines' backing band.
 He later lived in Sydney.
 Hunt subsequently worked with Lonnie Donegan.

 Rogers briefly worked with Manfred Mann Chapter III, then returned to Australia, where he played with Doug Parkinson and a short-lived power trio, Bulldog, in 1970.
 On his return to England he joined Manfred Mann's Earth Band, recording with the group from 1971 to 1975.
 After another short spell back in Australia with Eclipse and Renée Geyer, he returned to the UK in 1977 to tour with Greenslade.
 He subsequently recorded with Aviator and subsequently rejoined Manfred Mann's Earth Band.

 Procession's manager David Joseph later managed the New Seekers which had a top 20 UK hit in 1978 with a cover version of Procession's "Anthem (One Day in Every Week)".
 In March 2008 a compilation, The Dave Clark Five: The Hits, included the Dave Clark Five's unreleased cover version of "Every American Citizen" (it included excerpts of "America the Beautiful" and new narration by Dave Clark), credited to Clark-Peacock although previous Procession releases credited only Peacock as its songwriter.